hazelcast/hazelcast-simulator/README.md

 ## Installing Simulator on remote machines

 Simulator needs to be installed on the remote machines before you run the tests.
 If you already have your cloud instances provisioned (see [Controlling provisioned machines](#controlling-provisioned-machines)) or run a `static` setup (see [Using static setup](#using-static-setup)), you can just install Hazelcast Simulator with the following command.

 ```
-provisioner --install
+inventory install simulator
 ```

 This is also useful whenever you update or change your local Simulator installation (e.g. when developing a test TestSuite) and want to re-install Hazelcast Simulator on the remote machines.

 This is only necessary if the JAR files have been changed.
-Configuration changes in your `test.properties` or `simulator.properties` **don't require** a new Simulator installation.
+Configuration changes in your `tests.yaml` or `simulator.properties` **don't require** a new Simulator installation.

 # Report generation

-Once a benchmark has been executed, a HTML report can be generated using the `perftest report` tool.
-This tool requires Gnuplot 4+ and Python 3.x to be installed for generating the diagrams.
+Once a benchmark has been executed, if using `perftest run`, an HTML report will automatically be generated for you.
+You can disable this behaviour by passing the `--skip_auto_gen_report` flag to `perftest`.
+You can always generate an HTML reprot on demand by using the `perftest report` tool.
+Report generation requires Gnuplot 4+ and Python 3.x to be installed for generating the diagrams.

 ## Basics